Vittorio Cuniberti: Cuniberti's article

 Cuniberti is best known for an article he wrote for Jane's Fighting Ships in 1903, advocating a concept known as the "all-big-gun" fighting ship.

 Up till then, the navies of the world built ships with a mixture of large and medium calibre guns.
 There was constant experimentation with calibres and layout.

 The ship Cuniberti envisaged would be a "colossus" of the seas.
 His main idea was that this ship would carry only one calibre of gun, the biggest available, at the time 12 inch.

 This heavily armoured colossus would be impervious to all but the 12 in guns of the enemy.
 Cuniberti saw the enemy's small calibre guns as having no effect on his design.
 Cuniberti's "ideal ship" had twelve large calibre guns, and would have a significant advantage over the (usual) four of the enemy ship.

 His ship would be fast, so that she could choose her point of attack.

 Cuniberti saw this ship able to discharge such a heavy broadside, all of one large calibre, that she would engulf first one enemy ship, then move on to the next, and the next, disdainfully destroying an entire enemy fleet.
 He conjectured that the effect of a squadron of, say, six "colossi" would give a fleet such overwhelming power as to deter all possible opponents.

 Naturally, there was a cost for such a ship.
 Part of Cuniberti's contention was that this colossus was available only to a "navy at the same time most potent and very rich".

 Cuniberti proposed a design based on his ideas to the Italian government.
 The Italian government declined for budgetary reasons, but gave Cuniberti permission to write the article for Jane's Fighting Ships.

 Cuniberti's article was published before the Battle of Tsushima, which vindicated his ideas.
 There, the real damage was inflicted by the large calibre guns of the Japanese fleet.

 Dreadnoughts

 The political atmosphere in Britain at the time was explosive.
 For the first time since Trafalgar, there was a serious challenge to the Royal Navy.
 A short distance across the North Sea, the German Navy was building a powerful fleet, behind which lay the overwhelming power of the German Army.
-In comparison, Britain's sea shield was manned by the numerically outnumbered British Army.
+In comparison, Britain's sea shield was manned by the outnumbered British Army.

 The challenge to was serious.
 Admiral Sir John Fisher, Royal Navy, followed Cuniberti's theories which resulted in the revolutionary HMS Dreadnought.
 The ship was completed in a year and day and was launched in 1906.
 Dreadnought's speed was ensured by using the revolutionary Parsons' turbines.

 Immediately this ship defined the era.
 It rendered all previous battleships obsolete, because ship to ship Dreadnought would sink them.
 Thereafter all battleships following its design would be referred to, generically, as "dreadnoughts".